This post was originally published in 2017 and was updated in May 2020.

 • Add the jalapeño peppers and simmer gently for 5 to 10 minutes.

-• Reduce the heat to low, stir in Greek yogurt or cream.
+• Reduce the heat to low, stir in sour cream.

 • Remove the pan from heat just before it starts to simmer.
 Season with salt and pepper.